 In basketball, an assist is given to a player for a pass that directly leads to a score by a field goal.
 Generally, point guards tend to earn the most assists of any position due to their primary role as a facilitator of the offense, but there are sometimes exceptions to the rule.

-One of the most notable positions, the point forward, has occasionally sprung up over the years when taller, bigger players are also exceptionally gifted with passing and assume a majority of the ball-handling — the best example of this in today’s NBA is LeBron James, who oscillated between primary ball-handler and main scorer during his tenure with the Miami Heat.
+One of the most notable positions, the point forward, has occasionally sprung up over the years when taller, bigger players are also exceptionally gifted with passing and assume a majority of the ball-handling — the best example of this in today’s NBA is LeBron James, who oscillated between primary ball-handler and main scorer during his tenure with the Miami Heat and the Cleveland Cavaliers.
 But whether a team is led by a point guard or a point forward, a floor leader is one of the most indispensable members of a basketball team whose ability to control the tempo of a game can mean the difference between winning and losing in a tight game.

 In recent years, NBA analysts and fans have noted that the NBA has seen a resurgence in point guard play led by veterans like Rajon Rondo, Chris Paul, and Mike Conley — not to mention newer players like Kyrie Irving, Stephen Curry, and John Wall.
 But does this new group of pass-first players have what it takes to overcome the greatest passers in NBA history?
 Here’s a list of the top eight career assist-leaders of all time for a sense of the tall climb these younger players have in front of them if they wish to be among the best ever.